Melvin Edwards: 1980s: Public sculpture, international travel, critical lull

 Edwards traveled extensively throughout the decade, visiting Nicaragua and France in 1984; Ivory Coast in 1985, in addition to Nigeria, where he returned to Benin City and gifted a Lynch Fragment sculpture to Erediauwa, the Oba of Benin; Zimbabwe in 1986, the first of several trips; and Gabon and Brazil in 1987.
-In 1988, he made a Lynch Fragment work inspired by his time in Brazil with Cortez, Palmares, created to mark the 100-year anniversary of the abolition of slavery in the country; he had visited the country with Cortez to accompany her to a poetry event.
+In 1988, he made a Lynch Fragment work inspired by his time in Brazil with Cortez, Palmares, created to mark the 100-year anniversary of the abolition of slavery in the country; he had initially visited the country with Cortez to accompany her to a poetry event.
 Also in 1988, Edwards was awarded a Fulbright Fellowship to Zimbabwe, traveling to the country two summers in a row.
 While in Zimbabwe on his Fulbright in 1988 and 1989, Edwards taught several workshops in metalworking and sculpture to local community members and created a new body of Lynch Fragments sculptures, the largest of the series up to that point.

 He continued to produce new work in the 1980s, but his career in New York faltered somewhat, with fewer exhibitions or high-profile commissions in the city.
 Curator Lowery Stokes Sims, a supporter of Edwards's work, attributed this to both the artist's choice to pursue abstract art as a black artist at a time when figurative art was considered by some to hold more political value, and to the subject matter of his Lynch Fragments sculptures, which Sims said was "tough stuff for the art world to take in".
 In 1988, critic Michael Brenson called Edwards "one of the best American sculptors", as well as "one of the least known".
 The following year, Brenson profiled Edwards and several other black artists in The New York Times, writing that, despite a broad array of awards, exhibitions, and commissions across the country, Edwards "remains largely unknown".

 In 1989, Edwards completed an outdoor sculpture commission at the Social Security Administration building in Queens, New York, as part of the GSA's federal Art in Architecture program, one of seven commissions by African-American artists for the building.
 His sculpture Confirmation, installed in a public plaza in front of the building, was made with a series of large stainless-steel geometric forms, including a disc, a triangle, and an arch.